-A Price Floor Diagram
+A Price Floor Graph

 For a price floor to be effective, it must be set above the equilibrium price.
 If it’s not above equilibrium, then the market won’t sell below equilibrium and the price floor will be irrelevant.
-In the diagram below, the minimum price (P2) is below the equilibrium price at P1.
+In the diagram above, the minimum price (P2) is below the equilibrium price at P1.
 Since the equilibrium price is higher, this price floor will be ignored.

 The reason is that although minimum wage laws can set wages, they cannot guarantee jobs.
-In practice, minimum wage laws often price low-skilled workers out of the labor market.
+In practice, minimum wage laws can price low-skilled workers out of the labor market.
 Employers typically are not willing to pay a worker more than the value of the additional product that he produces.
 This reality means that an unskilled youth who produces $4.00 worth of goods in an hour will have a tough time finding a job if he must, by law, be paid $5.15 an hour.

 Effects of a Price Floor

 Consumers must now pay a higher price for the exact same good.
 Therefore, they reduce their demand or drop out of the market entirely.
 Meanwhile, suppliers find they are guaranteed a new, higher price than they were charging before.
 As a result, they increase their production.
-The problem is that this creates excessive supply, which usually the government ends up buying and stockpiling the extra quantity.
+The problem is that this creates excessive supply, in which case the government ends up buying and stockpiling the extra quantity.
 Often the government destroys the surplus or allows it to spoil.

 The government also has the option to subsidize consumption to encourage more demand.
 If the government sells the surplus in the market, then the price will drop below the equilibrium.
 A price floor also leads to market failure (a situation in which markets fail to efficiently allocate scarce resources).

 appropriate follow up to your price ceiling article, quells the curiosity as to if there is an opposite to price ceiling.